MarinMerlin/minesweeper/README.md

-To execute the code I used expo which lets you easily run the program on a phone or an emulator
+To execute the code I used expo which lets you easily run the program on a phone or an emulator.

-To start in the console type :
+To start, in the console type :

 npm install

-To launch the app run:
+To launch the app, run:

 npm start